rstefanic/QuickData/README.md

 ## How To Use

-In the root folder where the project sits, there is a config.qd file.
+In the root folder where the project sits, there is a config.qd file (You can also specifiy which .qd you'd like read by passing the ```-i``` argument.
+More details below).
 Editing the config file like the one above will output an insert statement that was specified in the config file.

 The file is a .qd file where the first line is the ```metadata``` (i.e. the table name and the row count).
 The rest is of the file are columns marked by a